elunna/recipes/entres/turkey chili.md

 - 1/2 tsp cayenne pepper (optional)
 - Toppings: Sour cream, shredded cheddar cheese, green onions, limes

 ## Instructions
 1. In a large Dutch oven or heavy bottomed pot, heat the olive oil, over medium high heat, until shimmering.
-Add the ground turkey and cook, breaking it apart with a wooden spoon, until browned, about 8 minutes.
-Remove with a slottled spoon and reserve.
+2. Add the ground turkey and cook, breaking it apart with a wooden spoon, until browned, about 8 minutes.
+3. Remove with a slotted spoon and reserve.

-2. Add more olive oil if needed and add the onions and garlic.
+4. Add more olive oil if needed and add the onions and garlic.
 Saute until softened and fragrant, about 2 minutes.
-Add the peppers and cook until softened, 2 more minutes.
+5. Add the peppers and cook until softened, 2 more minutes.

-3. Return the browned turkey to the pot and add the remaining ingredients.
+6. Return the browned turkey to the pot and add the remaining ingredients.
 Stir until combined and bring to a boil.

-4. Once the chili is boiling, lower the heat to a simmer and cook, uncovered, for 45 to 60 minutes or until it thickens.
-Taste and adjust seasonings, as needed.
+7. Once the chili is boiling, lower the heat to a simmer and cook, uncovered, for 45 to 60 minutes or until it thickens.
+8. Taste and adjust seasonings, as needed.

-5. Serve immediately, garnished with your desired toppings!
+9. Serve immediately, garnished with your desired toppings!

 ## Notes